spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 }
 ```

-### How to define permissions for a specific set of config-templates
+### How to Define Permissions for a Specific Set of config-templates

-You can specify a clusterId and several configTemplateId like this :
+You can specify a clusterId and several configTemplateId like this:

 ```json
 {